Pregnancy & Childbirth

 Although pregnancy is the same for people worldwide, their safety varies greatly depending on where they live and the type of medical care they receive, if any.

-Sepsis is an illness that can develop during pregnancy, as well as after delivery.
-Sepsis that occurs during pregnancy is called maternal sepsis.
-If it develops within six weeks of delivery, it is called postpartum sepsis or puerperal sepsis.
-Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly inflammatory response to infection.
+According to the World Health Organization, maternal sepsis refers to sepsis that results “from infection during pregnancy, childbirth, post-abortion, or the postpartum period.”
+Sepsis, which was often called blood poisoning, is the body’s overwhelming and life-threatening response to infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.
 Sepsis kills and disables millions, more than breast cancer, lung cancer, and stroke combined.